Logo of Pest Crews

 Search providers near you

-Best Wildlife Removal in New York Ranked
+Best Wildlife Removal Companies in New York Ranked

 When wildlife like raccoons, squirrels, or bats move into your attic, or when beavers flood your property, it's more than a nuisance-it can cause significant damage and pose health risks.
 In New York, addressing these situations is governed by a specific set of regulations designed to protect both people and animals.
 Navigating the legal landscape of protected and unprotected species, permits, and safe removal practices is essential.
 This guide explains the key rules and processes for effective and legal wildlife control in New York, helping you understand when to act on your own and when to call in a licensed professional.